jiripospisil/bickle/README.md

 # Bickle

-Bickle is a tool to display build status from terminal.
+Bickle is a tool to display Travis CI build status from terminal.

 ## Installation